better-api/better-api/docs/design.md

   must also be able to generate API server stubs and client code for multiple languages.
 - **Great Developer Experience** - provide great developer experience for working with the spec.
   This includes syntax highlighting, LSP, and formatter.

+# Non-Goals

+- **OpenAPI Compatibility** - Better API specs can be compiled to OpenAPI spec, but not all OpenAPI specs can be converted to Better API.
+This is by design.
+- **XML** - Most (all?) modern APIs are JSON based.
+Better API's focus is on JSON APIs and won't support XML.
+[Go's xml library](https://pkg.go.dev/encoding/xml) gives a very good reason why:
+  > Mapping between XML elements and data structures is inherently flawed: an XML element is an order-dependent
+  > collection of anonymous values, while a data structure is an order-independent collection of named values.
+  > See encoding/json for a textual representation more suitable to data structures.